ControlEverythingCommunity/SI7050/README.md

 https://www.controleverything.com/content/Temperature?sku=SI7050_I2CS

-This Sample code can be used with Raspberry pi and Arduino.
+This Sample code can be used with Raspberry Pi, Arduino, Beaglebone Black and Onion Omega.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: